overmindtech/k8s-source/README.md

 ```

 Other fields can also be set of advanced querying is required, these fields must match the JSON schema for `ListOptions`: https://pkg.go.dev/k8s.io/apimachinery@v0.19.2/pkg/apis/meta/v1#ListOptions

+## Development

+### Testing

+The tests for this package rely on having a Kubernetes cluster to interact with.
+This is handled using [kind](https://github.com/kubernetes-sigs/kind) when the tests are started.
+This means that the tests will seem to take a long time, please be patient.